cs124/pa0-jupyter-tutorial/platform/MacOS.md

    `zsh: command not found: conda`

-    Then you need to find your conda directory (try searching for the miniconda folder in Finder).
+    First, try again in a new terminal window.
+If conda is still not working, then you need to find where you installed conda (try searching for the miniconda folder in Finder).
 Once you have, run

        ~/REPLACE/ME/WITH/PATH/TO/miniconda/condabin/conda init